 - Google opened a store in London to sell Android phones, laptops, and other gadgets.

 - Amazon also opened a store this year in Indiana.

 - Pop-up shops have become more prevalent, offering startups a low-cost, short-term way of testing the retail world becoming increasingly popular for start-ups.

 So in-store referral campaigns need to be considered.

-Rich Brady, ecommerce manager for Denbigh Army Supplies, notices the trend of onlines sales and states that every in store customer will be “given a card with discount code that can be redeemed on our website.”
+Rich Brady, eCommerce manager for Denbigh Army Supplies, notices the trend of online sales and states that every in-store customer will be “given a card with discount code that can be redeemed on our website.”

 However the card will be in two parts, the second part can be ripped off and given by the customer to a friend or family member.

 The effect that this has for Brady is evident: